 Employers know that they can save up to $5,000 annually for every employee who quits smoking.

-Not only do smoking cessation programs extend the lives of employees, but it also saves the company money from lowered healthcare costs, increased workplace productivity (since there are less smoking breaks), and prevented premature deaths.
+Not only do smoking cessation programs extend the lives of employees, but it also saves the company money from lowered healthcare costs, increased workplace productivity (since there are fewer smoking breaks), and prevented premature deaths.

 Aside from participating in clinical studies, some companies also create their own smoking cessation programs.